Kommande

 • 2026

-The exceptionally vivid, rare, and revealing journals of a 16th-century medical student.
-In 1552, at the age of sixteen, Felix Platter left his home in Basel, Switzerland, and journeyed 370 miles to Montpelier, in the south of France.
-There he spent the next five years studying to become a physician.
-It was an extraordinary education-and not only in medicine.
+The wildly vivid journals of a sixteenth-century medical student.
+In 1552, sixteen-year-old Felix Platter left Basel, Switzerland, and journeyed 370 miles to Montpelier, France to study medicine.
+His journals chronicle five astonishing years of youth in a time of plague, war, and awakening.
 A Protestant in a Catholic kingdom, Felix witnessed blood-chilling executions and engaged in secret religious discussions with his landlord, a Marrano Jew.
-He also learned to play the lute, tasted olive oil for the first time, and had his first swim in the sea.
-He flirted and danced; he got his spur tangled in a lady's skirt; he fled from highwaymen; he saw John Calvin preach; he survived an outbreak of the bubonic plague; he joined in a massive, orange-throwing food fight; he got a dog; and he spent one Christmas Eve alone and afraid of the dark.
-Most astonishing of all, he wrote it all down.
-The notes that Felix Platter kept on his day-to-day life are unique in European history.
-A century before the modern, Western novel was invented, Beloved Son Felix capture the texture of Renaissance life, and a Renaissance youth, from the inside.
-As Stephen Greenblatt observes in his introduction, "Keeping diaries and writing autobiographies did not become a widespread practice until the mid-seventeenth century.
-But it is not merely the relative paucity of such documents from earlier periods that makes Platter's journal so unusual.
-It is its vividness, intimacy, candor, and charm that confer upon it an altogether rare and revealing character."
+He learned to play the lute, tasted olive oil for the first time, and swam in the sea.
+He flirted (unsuccessfully) and danced (disastrously), fled from highway robbers, saw John Calvin preach, survived an outbreak of the bubonic plague, joined in a massive, orange-throwing food fight, acquired a dog, and spent one Christmas Eve alone and afraid of the dark.
+Most astonishing of all, he wrote it down.
+As Stephen Greenblatt writes in his introduction to this new edition, "Keeping diaries and writing autobiographies did not become a widespread practice until the mid-seventeenth century"-but Felix created an astonishing document: an intimate, sometimes hilarious chronicle of Renaissance adolescence from the inside, whose "vividness, intimacy, candor, and charm" lend it an "altogether rare and revealing character."

 • Författare: Felix Platter